Shipping Perishable

 Pharma products are typically transported in refrigerated containers called offshore reefers similar to the 10ft offshore refrigerated containers we provide.

-These reefers usually undergo routine inspections to ensure they are in satisfactory condition to maintain medicinal inventory at correct temperatures.
+These reefers usually undergo routine inspections and cold chain validation to ensure they are in satisfactory condition to maintain medicinal inventory at correct temperatures, whether that’s 2-8°C for vaccines or controlled room temperature (CRT) for ambient temperature pharmaceuticals.

-Generally, pharma logistics demand strict adherence to regulation codes to ensure drugs and vaccines are safely delivered, without spoilage or losing their potency.
+Generally, pharma logistics demand strict adherence to regulation codes — including GDP compliance and WHO pharmaceutical guidelines — to ensure drugs and vaccines are safely delivered, without spoilage or losing their potency.

-However, pharma supply chain tasks are very challenging as most shippers are required to uphold cold chain procedures whilst preventing theft in transit, and implementing special precautions to move specialised pharma products.
+However, pharmaceutical supply chain tasks are very challenging as most shippers are required to uphold cold chain procedures whilst preventing theft in transit, and implementing special precautions to move specialised pharma products.

 This is because pharma shipping procedures are arguably a matter of life and death as mismanaged shipments put the health of many at risk.